Technigo/project-auth/README.md

 # haha, come on git, you are ready to log the change.

 # why my git is not taking this change at readme?

+# yea, so this is connected to mongodb. what next?

+right before i gave up, i was trying talk to server, that i have something to talk, by submitting couple of words. i was curious whether this server is actually taking my words, or it is actually rejecting. i thought when i go to cloud.mongodb.com, there should be log that server rejected my request, but it is likely to be said, they dont have that feature. it is clear if i send validate info(or not, ive not tested it), the database will be uploaded with my submitting, but what if that i send wrong info? where i can see something is wrong?